Sara Whalen: Personal life

 Whalen lives in New York with her husband, Jon Hess, a NASDAQ trader and former Princeton University lacrosse player, and their three children.
 She is now a licensed psychologist and cognitive behavioral therapist.

 Looking back on her time at the World Cup and with the Women's National Team she says, "we have some piece of history that will never change and that we all feel really incredible about having in our back pocket.
-Whether we're playing soccer or coaching or aren't doing anything related to soccer, its still apart of our identity which is really, really special."
+Whether we're playing soccer or coaching or aren't doing anything related to soccer, its still a part of our identity which is really, really special."
 She continues, "because of how much media plays a role in everything now, it's actually very difficult to be very humble because you sort of have to be an image, and you have to market yourself.
 I think it was a more enjoyable time to play then, maybe because we didn't have that concern.
 We were just wanting to win.
 We didn't have to look a certain way or be a certain thing, which was very much a blessing."

 Whalen was inducted into the Suffolk Sports Hall of Fame on Long Island in the Soccer Category with the Class of 2001.